Hope Mirrored Is Despair

-It is late Friday night and the girls are getting ready to go out, they are all constantly in and out of the bathroom, fighting over the mirror.
-Only minutes left and one by they finish getting ready, but Cassandra was lagging behind.
-She stood as close to the mirror as she could to finished her winged eyeliner, her eyes only centimeters from her reflection, unaware of the eyes staring back.
+It is late Friday night, and the girls are getting ready to go out; they are all constantly in and out of the bathroom, fighting over the mirror.
+Only minutes left, and one by they finished getting ready, but Cassandra was lagging behind.
+She stood as close to the mirror as she could to finish her winged eyeliner, her eyes only centimeters from her reflection, unaware of the eyes staring back.

 Cassandra sighed as she reluctantly packed up the last bits of makeup she needed before taking one final look in the mirror,

 “Damn, I already look good.
 Good thing, too, because no way I could do anything in a car.”
 Cassandra then winked at herself before switching off the light and closing the door.

 “Please leave the light on; it is so dark.”
 A voice whimpered from behind the glass.

 The room sat empty and dark, but behind reflective glass stood Cassandra’s reflection.
 She held herself shivering in the room she was left behind in, slowly turning to the corner of the room where she lent against the wall and slid to the floor.